 The nationwide backlash against Kelo was swift and nearly unanimous.
 Public opinion polls consistently show that more than 80 percent of Americans disapprove of using eminent domain for private gain.
 As of 2016, 44 states have legislatively reformed their statutes to some degree to afford property owners greater protection against the wrongful seizure of their property through eminent domain.
 Three state supreme courts have squarely considered the Kelo question and unequivocally rejected the use of eminent domain for economic development.

-These are the powers the city is trying to use to take Rina and Bob’s property.
-But the city’s use of Rina and Bob’s property is not for a “public road and other transportation project.”
-And the use certainly cannot be for a “public road and other transportation project” when the real reason is to benefit the private for-profit businesses in the hotel.
+These are the powers the city tried to use to take Rina and Bob’s property.
+But the city’s use of Rina and Bob’s property was not for a “public road and other transportation project.”
+And the use certainly cannot be for a “public road and other transportation project” when the real reason was to benefit the private for-profit businesses in the hotel.